jcr6/JCR6_CPP/README.md

 - And I also did a function which will put all lines of a text file into a vector<string>.
 Similar functions have also been used in other languages by me.
 Some of my GINI parsers have also been based on this.
 - Patching implemented although not fully tested yet.
 This should cover all the reading stuff, as far as non-packed files are concerned.
 What the best way is to do packed files is another chapter in this story.
 - zlib support....
 I will investigate if I can include lzma as well.
+- Support for the "Where is All the Data?" (aka WAD) format.
+I often do this in order to make sure the extension with Dir Drivers works.